 - Math—Skill development focuses on place value, addition, subtraction, money and measurement.
 Activities often include manipulatives, graphs and equations.

 - Phonics and English—Lessons emphasize phonemic awareness and patterns.
 An introduction to grammar focuses on punctuation.
-Introduction creative writing and the writing process.
+An introduction to writing begins with a focus on sentence structure and builds to the construction of a single paragraph.

 - Spelling—Lessons expand beyond memorization to examine word families and definitions.